 5. Hang it up

 Once you have all of your pictures on the board, you need to display it with pride.
 Put it somewhere that you will see all the time.
 Everyday, allow yourself at least 1 to 5 minutes to look at your board.
-Visualise that you have completed everything on your board.
+Visualize that you have completed everything on your board.
 How does it make you feel?
 Use those feelings to motivate you and push you forward towards success.
-Read more about how to visualise your goals in one of our recent blog posts.
+Read more about how to visualize your goals in one of our recent blog posts.

 How can you make your visions a reality?